-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 SAMPLES USED TO SAVE MORE LIVES

-Fred Lorey, the former director of the California Genetic Disease Screening Program, explained that blood spot samples are invaluable to researchers.
+Dr. Fred Lorey, the former director of the California Genetic Disease Screening Program, explained that blood spot samples are invaluable to researchers.

 “They’re important because these samples are needed to create new testing technology,” Lorey said.

-He said they’re primarily used to identify new diseases and improve the current tests, ultimately saving more babies
+He explained that they’re primarily used to identify new diseases and improve the current tests, ultimately saving more babies

 With nearly 500,000 births a year, California’s biobank is, by far, the largest and is crucial for research nationwide.

 According to the Department of Public Health, more than 9.5 million blood spot samples have been collected since 2000 alone.
-The state has been storing blood spots since 1983.
+The state has stored blood spots since 1983.

 As a result, California can now test newborns for more than 80 different disorders, more than any other state.
-The standard panel nationwide is 30 disorders.
+The standard panel nationwide is around 30 disorders.

 But researchers with the California Genetic Disease Screening Program aren’t the only ones with access to samples stored in the biobank.